 The information at the top of your paystub has basic details about you and your employer.
 Check your name, social security number and mailing address for accuracy.
 Pay careful attention to your name and social security number.
 This is the information tied to your government accounts.
 If it's wrong, then you may not receive credit for paying towards your taxes.

 This is especially important for social security and medicare.
 If you can't prove you contributed to them, you won't be able to enjoy their benefits during retirement.
 It's also important to make sure your mailing address is correct.
 This ensures that if your W-2 gets mailed to you at the end of the year, and arrives at the right place.
+You should definitely be aware of when you should receive your W2 form.
+If you lose your W2 for some reasons, you still have other options and file for your taxes

 Still Confused About How to Read a Pay Stub?

 We told you Payroll can get quite complicated!
 Paystub Creator makes it easy for you to create your own pay stub.
 Just plug in your information carefully and correctly and we'll generate a paystub for you!
 You can then compare your employer's paystub to your paystub and make sure you are getting paid the way you should.
+Avoid creating fake paystubs for your own benefits at all costs as it is considered a fraud and you could face a jail time.